StratifyLabs/StratifyLabs.github.io/_posts/2013-10-15-Tips-Motor-Control-using-PWM-and-PID.md

 ### PID Control

 With an H-bridge, a pair of PWM signals, and a snubber circuit, the motor is ready for bi-directional control.
-The simplest form of control is open loo This means the controller simply applies a voltage (a PWM signal in this case) but has no way to measure the effect of the applied voltage.
+The simplest form of control is open loop.
+This means the controller simply applies a voltage (a PWM signal in this case) but has no way to measure the effect of the applied voltage.
 The controller simply assumes higher voltage makes the motor go faster.
 Closed loop control uses feedback from the motor, such as the motor current or speed, to adjust the PWM signal.

 A PID loop--verbosely known as proportional, integral, differential loop--is a popular algorithm in many closed loop systems.